GailFairley/NapierGroupF/Usecases/use-case1.md

 ### Success End Condition

-*Reports are available to to direct resources.
+Reports are made available to direct resources.

 ### Failed End Condition

-*No reports are produced.*
+No reports are produced.
 ### Primary Actor

 Employee of World Health Organisation